KushalvDesai/VizWalletApp/README.md

 1. Create new components in the `components` directory
 2. Add new contract interactions in `AccountModal.tsx`
 3. Update the UI in `page.tsx` and `Navbar.tsx`
-4. For extension features, update `ExtensionPopup.tsx` and `background.js`

 ## Contributing